Destinations Greece The Ionian Islands

 Zakynthos (Zante)

-The Navagio-and-blue-caves headline — and the charter-flight bottleneck.
-Navagio (Shipwreck) Beach is currently closed to landings (2025–26) due to rockfall risk; viewable from the cliff platform or by boat (no landing).
+The Navagio-and-blue-caves island, and the charter-flight bottleneck.
+Navagio (Shipwreck) Beach is currently closed to landings (2025–26) for rockfall risk; view it from the cliff platform or by boat (no landing).
 The Blue Caves at Cape Skinari are the morning boat.
 Laganas Bay is a protected loggerhead-turtle zone (Marathonisi, "Turtle Island").
-Skip the Laganas resort strip; base at Tragaki or Bohali instead.
+Laganas is the package-and-nightlife strip; use Zante Town, Bohali or Tragaki for restaurants and access around the island.

 Navagio view-only 2026Turtle zone